productml/blurr/examples/offer-ai/offer-ai-walkthrough.md

 [Window DTC](offer-ai-window-dtc.yml)

+The Window DTC is run periodically (we're thinking daily) to generate training data.
+How and where this is defined is TBD.

 After a Window DTC is run, we have data in S3 for each anchor point.

 user_id | purchases_prev_week_amount | games_played_last_session | win_ratio_last_session | next_7_days_revenue